 You resist eating.
 You resist certain foods.
 You resist your body.
 You have to eliminate, to lose, to quit.
 You say things like, “I have to,” “I need to,” or “I should.”
 You must do everything all at once and in a very short amount of time.
 All of this puts tremendous pressure on you and makes you feel intensely resistant.

-The resistance dieting creates feels terrible, but we keep doing it because we’re so conditioned to believe that any kind of success involves pain and that we need to be able to “take it.”
+The resistance dieting creates feels terrible, but we keep doing it because we’re so conditioned to believe that any kind of success involves pain and that we need to be able to “push through it.”

 Then it becomes a vicious cycle.
 You go on a diet.
 Dieting makes you miserable.
 You eat to make yourself feel better.
 You fail.
 You eat because you feel like a failure.
 And you start all over again.

 The right approach is this: feel relaxed instead of resistant.
 Be kind to yourself instead of critical of yourself.
 Appreciate the body you have instead of trying to beat it into the one you want.
-Learn to enjoy eating instead of using food to make yourself feel better.
+Learn to enjoy eating instead of being afraid of food.

 It seems counterintuitive to relax when you’re trying to achieve a goal.
 After all, if you’ve given it everything you’ve got all these years and still haven’t achieved it, why would you be successful now when you aren’t even trying?